lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/03-Burger-restaurant/README.md

 ## Background & Objectives

-This challenge is all about syntax.
 The first encounter with blocks and `yield` might be puzzling at first, let's practice it.
 The objectives here are:

 - Implement some basic method using `yield`, to understand the inner mechanics.
 - Learn the syntax for calling a method with a block.